 Linda Martinez has an extensive background in both the academic world and in the business world.
 In academia, she was the director of a multi-million dollar Department of Education grant for the leadership department at the University of Houston, developed and launched statistic’s online courses for both Texas A & M University and California State University Long Beach.
 At CSULB, she was the coordinator of a Master’s program in Emergency Services Administration and a Bachelor’s program in Occupational Studies that graduated several thousand students.

 Dr. Martinez spent ten years as the Vice-President of ARC, a large engineering company.
 Here she was in charge of all employee issues and courtroom presentation preparation.
 Dr. Martinez has developed websites and presented papers nationally and internationally on internet research, stress management, and career choices.

-She teaches the following courses: HCA 410 Health Management and Organizations, HCA 417 Technology, Ethics, and Society, and HCA 457 Working Around the World.
+She teaches the following courses: HCA 353 marketing for Health Services Organizations, HCA 417 Technology, Ethics, and Society, and HCA 457 Working Around the World.